-While the term mental ill health is fast become part of our every day language, when it comes to employee wellbeing in the workplace, mental ill health is not the real problem.
+While the term mental ill health is fast becoming part of our everyday language, when it comes to employee wellbeing in the workplace, mental ill health is not the real problem.

 Mental Health is Not The Problem

-To help you understand why mental health is not the real problem, instead a bi product of something else, let’s take this scenario of Mary.
+To help you understand why mental health is not the real problem, but instead a bi-product of something else, let’s take this scenario of Mary.

 Mary works in Publishing and has been in her job for 5 years.
-Over the last 6 months her workload has slowly been increasing as a result of cuts being made to the companies’ headcount.
+Over the last 6 months, her workload has slowly been increasing as a result of cuts being made to the company’s headcount.
 Mary has been feeling the pressure of her increased workload along with an underlying fear of losing her job.